s4ragent/rac_on_xx/docker/README.md

     #bash dockeruntil.sh start 1

-if you reboot container
+if you want to start all containers

     #bash dockeruntil.sh startall

-if you want to delete all container
+if you want to delete all containers

     #bash dockeruntil.sh deleteall